SolaceServices/iot-performance-testing/README.md

 TLS Keys

 + TLS Certificate can be configure on the Solace Brokers to enable a secure channel between them and the applications.
 + To have these scripts configure TLS on the Brokers, copy both the certificate PEM file as well as the RootCA PEM file (that issued the certificate) inside the [/keys](/keys) folder, and modify the ansible variables "tls_cert_file" and "certAuthorityContent" to match their file names respectively inside the ansible playbook file [az-sa-sol-broker-centosnodes.yml](/ansible/playbooks/bootstrap/az-sa-sol-broker-centosnodes.yml)
++ This script can create more than 1 broker nodes.
+This script will use the same certificate file for all the nodes.

-## Creating Resources
+## Running the Script - Creating Resources

 Once all the variables and configurations have been set according to our needs, we can have Terraform create all the infrastructure for us, by going into the appropriate PATH where the Terraform resource files are located (in this case: [/terraform](/terraform)) and typing the following commands: